amejiarosario/amejiarosario.github.io/source/_posts/2018-05-25-Data-Structures-Time-Complexity-for-Beginners-Arrays-HashMaps-Linked-Lists-Stacks-Queues-tutorial.md

 **Adding/Removing an element at the end of a linked list**

-There are two primary cases.
-1) If the list first (root/head) doesn't have any element yet, we make this node the head of the list.
+There are two primary cases:

+1. If the list first (root/head) doesn't have any element yet, we make this node the head of the list.
-2) Contrary, if the list already has elements, then we have to iterate until finding the last one and appending our new node to the end.
+2. Contrary, if the list already has items, then we have to iterate until finding the last one and appending our new node to the end.

 <a id="SinglyLinkedList.addLast"></a>
 {% codeblock LinkedList.prototype.addLast lang:js %}